Storytelling Through Travel Photography

 When’s a time you feel you got a great shot – or really told a story?
 Where were you?

-Simone Levine is the director of the South Pacific semester program and the Latitudes Year program at Carpe Diem Education.
-Whether traveling the world teaching photography for National Geographic Student Expeditions or digging deeper into her community here in Portland, Simone is a passionate photographer and storyteller.
+Simone Levine is the former director of the South Pacific semester and the Latitudes Year program at Carpe Diem Education.
+Whether traveling the world teaching photography for National Geographic Student Expeditions or digging deeper into her community in Portland, Simone is a passionate photographer and storyteller.
 For more travel photography, check out our Fall 2014 & Spring 2015 Alumni photo contests!
 All photos by the author.